Confusion reigns over Neymar PSG debut - Capital Sports

 PARIS, France, Aug 10 – Neymar is poised to make his much-anticipated debut for Paris Saint-Germain on Sunday when they travel to Guingamp in their second game of the Ligue 1 season.

-“I do not need to tell you that there are a few problems within the Spanish federation.
-I do not doubt that this will be quickly solved.
-Wolves do not eat each other, you know.”
+“For us it is an extra source of motivation.
+We know that by beating PSG with Neymar it would be even more momentous.

+“If Neymar is there it is all the better for the spectacle, for the supporters and for those who want to see him play, but we will be ready with or without him.”

-Neymar watched from the Parc des Princes stands as PSG cruised to a low-key 2-0 win over newly-promoted Amiens in their Ligue 1 opener last time out, and coach Unai Emery will want the forward available sooner rather than later.
+Neymar was unveiled to the PSG fans at the Parc des Princes last weekend but was forced to watch from the stands as his new team-mates cruised to a low-key 2-0 win over newly-promoted Amiens in their Ligue 1 opener.

 Although the main goal for the capital club is to finally challenge for the Champions League crown, their first task this term will be to retake the Ligue 1 title from Monaco.

-Spaniard Emery has no doubt that his new arrival will help the team achieve those lofty goals, whether he makes his debut on Sunday or the following week against Toulouse.
+Coach Unai Emery has no doubt that his new arrival will help the team achieve those lofty goals.

-“He’s a player who will help the club get to a higher level,” he said.
+“He’s a player who will help the club get to a higher level,” said the Spaniard.

 “Without Neymar PSG is a great club, but with Neymar it’s a little better.